-The SEC's rules permit us to deliver a single Annual Report on Form 10-K and proxy materials to one address shared by two or more of our shareholders.
+The SEC's rules permit us to deliver a single Notice of Internet Availability of Proxy Materials and, if you requested printed versions by mail, this Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2024 to one address shared by two or more of our shareholders.
 This delivery method is referred to as "householding" and can result in significant cost savings to us.
-To take advantage of this opportunity, we have delivered only one Annual Report on Form 10-K and proxy materials to multiple shareholders who share an address, unless we received contrary instructions from the impacted shareholders prior to the mailing date.
-We agree to deliver promptly, upon written or oral request, a separate copy of the Annual Report on Form 10-K and proxy materials, if applicable, to any shareholder at the shared address to which a single copy of these documents was delivered.
-If you prefer to receive separate copies of the Annual Report on Form 10-K and proxy materials now or in the future, contact in writing: Issuer Direct Corporation, 1981 Murray Holladay Road, Suite 100, Salt Lake City, UT, 84117 (www.issuerdirect.com).
-Any shareholders who share the same address and currently receive multiple copies of our Annual Report on Form 10-K and other proxy materials who wish to receive only one copy in the future can contact their bank, broker, or other holder of record to request information about "householding" or Issuer Direct Corporation at the address or telephone number listed above.
+We have adopted this procedure.
+Upon request, we will deliver promptly a separate copy of the Notice of Internet Availability of Proxy Materials and, if you requested printed versions by mail, this Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2024 to any shareholder that elects not to participate in householding.
+If you prefer to receive separate copies of the materials now or in the future, contact Issuer Direct Corporation at proxy@iproxydirect.com or 1-866-752-8683.
+Any shareholders who share the same address and currently receive multiple copies of the materials who wish to receive only one copy in the future can contact their bank, broker, or other holder of record to request information about "householding" or Issuer Direct Corporation at the email address or telephone number listed above.
+Shareholders who participate in householding will continue to receive separate proxy cards.

-Shareholder Proposals for 2025 Annual Meeting
+Shareholder Proposals for 2026 Annual Meeting